debarshee2004/parkkaro-firstDraft/README.md

 7. **Notifications:** Send notifications to users regarding their parking reservations, expiration times, and any relevant updates about the parking facility.

-8. **Parking Spot Sharing:** Allow users to share their parking spots with others if they are leaving a parking area before their reservation time expires.

-9. **Parking Rates and Discounts:** Display accurate pricing information for different parking facilities, along with any available discounts, helping users make informed decisions.
+8. **Parking Rates and Discounts:** Display accurate pricing information for different parking facilities, along with any available discounts, helping users make informed decisions.

-10. **Feedback and Ratings:** Enable users to provide feedback on their parking experience, including ratings for parking facilities, helping others choose the best spots.
+9. **Feedback and Ratings:** Enable users to provide feedback on their parking experience, including ratings for parking facilities, helping others choose the best spots.

-11. **Security Features:** Assure users of the safety of their vehicles by providing information about security measures in place, such as surveillance cameras and security personnel.
+10. **Security Features:** Assure users of the safety of their vehicles by providing information about security measures in place, such as surveillance cameras and security personnel.

-12. **Multi-City Support:** If your app spans multiple cities, include a feature that lets users search for parking options in different locations.
+11. **Multi-City Support:** This app spans multiple cities, include a feature that lets users search for parking options in different locations.

-13. **User Profiles:** Allow users to create profiles to manage their parking history, payment methods, and preferences.
+12. **User Profiles:** Allow users to create profiles to manage their parking history, payment methods, and preferences.

-14. **Support and Help:** Provide a help center or customer support feature to assist users with any issues they might encounter.
+13. **Support and Help:** Provide a help center or customer support feature to assist users with any issues they might encounter.

-15. **Integration with Navigation Apps:** Integrate with popular navigation apps to seamlessly guide users from their current location to the selected parking spot.
+14. **Integration with Navigation Apps:** Integrate with popular navigation apps to seamlessly guide users from their current location to the selected parking spot.

 ## Tech Stack💻